 Amateur Radio is not a replacement for Public Safety or governmental agencies, but acts to serve Public Safety and non-governmental organizations in a subordinate capacity.
-ARES/REACES enables Public Safety agencies to focus on their primary role by freeing them from tasks that do not fall within their daily mission.
+ARES/RACES enables Public Safety agencies to focus on their primary role by freeing them from tasks that do not fall within their daily mission.
 Amateur Radio is also well-suited to provide a communications infrastructure, which can be used as a replacement for failed public communications systems.

 The Bonner County ARES is composed of FCC licensed amateur radio operators who are trained emergency communicators.
 We volunteer our personal time, skill, and equipment if requested by a Served Agency, national, state, or local Emergency Manager.
 We will endeavor to supplement, extend or replace impacted commercial or government communications systems in an emergency or public service situation.
 We will use our own, served agency, or government-provided, amateur radio equipment and systems.
 If you would like to volunteer to be part of Idaho ARES, please click the Membership tab at the top of this page for more information.
 There are no fees to join.